Office: Saunders 308

 Gray, C. (2009).
 Rural out-migration and smallholder agriculture in the southern Ecuadorian Andes.
 Population and Environment 30(4): 193-217.
 [Link]

 Jennings, J., and C. Gray.
 (2013).
 Climate variability and human migration in the 19th century Netherlands.
-Paper to be presented to the Population Association of America, New Orleans, LA, April 11-13.
-[Abstract]
+Paper presented to the Population Association of America, New Orleans, LA, April 11-13.
+[Draft]

 Frankenberg, E. , C. Gray, C. Sumantri, and D. Thomas.
 (2011).
 Return migration after the tsunami in Indonesia.
 Paper presented to the Population Association of America.
 Washington DC, March 31-April 2.
 [Abstract]